Praqma/helmsman/docs/how_to/manipulate_apps.md

 jenkins    	1       	Sun Nov 19 18:18:03 2017	DEPLOYED	jenkins-0.9.1    	staging
 ```

+# delete releases

 You can then change your desire, for example to disable the Jenkins release that was created above by setting `enabled = false` :

 Then run Helmsman again and it will detect that you want to delete Jenkins:

+> Note: deleting the jenkins app entry in example.toml WILL NOT resultin deleting the jenkins release.
+It simply means that Helmsman is no longer responsible for managing it.

 ```
 $ helmsman -apply -f example.toml